 Custodial kidnapping, sometimes called parental kidnapping, occurs when one parent takes children elsewhere without the other parent’s consent.
 A parent may initiate a custodial kidnapping to cut off the other parent’s contact with their child, despite that parent’s custodial rights.
 Parental kidnapping is most likely to occur in high-conflict divorce and custody cases.

 Custodial kidnapping differs from custodial interference, although both are charges a parent could face.
 In Virginia, custodial interference can refer to two illegal actions.
 The first is when someone withholds a child from the child’s parent or legal guardian in violation of a court order.
 The second is when someone purposefully violates a child custody or visitation court order.
+If you believe you are facing such charges, it may be wise to consult with a violent offense charge lawyer to understand your rights and defenses.

 Nearly five percent of children in this country have experienced a custodial kidnapping.
 In 90% of the cases, the child was abducted by a parent; the abductor was another family member in the remaining 10% of the cases.